First-Year writing's Digital Literacy Showcase:

 In Create to Learn : Introduction to Digital Literacy, critical media scholar and Professor of Communication, Renee Hobbs, defines "digital literacy" this way:

-There's a lot to digest in Hobbs's definition, we know, but we like it because it highlights the many skills, knowledges, and relationships involved in digital literacy.
-In SJSU's First-Year Writing Program, we have adopted and adapted Hobbs's definition for our unique contexts and goals.
+There's a lot to digest in Hobbs's definition, but we like it because it highlights the many varied skills, knowledges, and relationships involved in digital literacy.
+Digital literacy isn't just making polished videos or images.
+It entails a whole series of reading and composing skills that are at the heart of first-year writing.

 WHy Digital Literacy?